CT-P/CT-P.github.io/index.md

 title: Home
 ---

 I am a [Political Science PhD candidate](https://www.ipz.uzh.ch/de/personen/mitarbeitende/ctrina.html) at University of Zurich (UZH), Switzerland, under the supervision of [Prof. Dr. Marco Steenbergen](https://www.ipz.uzh.ch/en/people/employees/msteen.html) and co-supervision of [Prof. Dr. Andre Bachtiger](https://www.sowi.uni-stuttgart.de/institut/team/Baechtiger-00002/).
-My research lies at the intersection of political representation, deliberation, and cleavages.
-My main focus is on how we are represented and how that shapes us, analysed in deliberative practices, mainly political speeches, but also newspapers.
+My research lies at the intersection of political representation, party politics, and cleavages.
+My main focus is on how we are represented and how that shapes us.
 I have a dual background in political science and engineering.
 In my research, I use computational social science methods to address substantive political science questions.

 ## Table of Contents
 1. [Publications](#publications)